Why We Should Care about the Consumer Reports MacBook Pro Rating

 Users who might have benefited from purchasing newer gear might have unnecessarily put it off due to CR’s report.

-If CR finds in retesting that the problems were due entirely to this bug, it sends a message to all consumers — not just those who read Consumer Reports — that negative results may just be due to testing errors.
+Because CR found in retesting that the problems were due entirely to this bug, it sent a message to all consumers — not just those who read Consumer Reports — that negative results may just be due to testing errors.

 To enable the setting in question, you must open Safari > Preferences > Advanced and select the Show Develop Menu in Menu Bar.
 Then, in the Develop menu, you have to choose Disable Caches.
 CR uses a script to pull a set of 10 Web pages over a local network repeatedly, and disables caching to simulate the effect of a user pulling down fresh pages from many sites.
 Without caching, the test provides a consistency that isn’t related to network or remote server performance; with caching enabled, Safari wouldn’t use the network or other system resources much at all.
 The bug apparently prevents caching of icons, which thrashes battery life in some cases.